-- Have students describe real world examples of rate and slope. (speed, pitch of a roof, etc.) - Have students determine linear situations in their environment (I.e. monthly expenses of a mortgage payment and electric bill) and discuss why it is a linear relationship. - Have students explain real life situations in which using an equation would be helpful.
+- Have students describe real world examples of rate and slope.
+(Speed, pitch of a roof, etc.) - Have students determine linear situations in their environment (I.e., monthly expenses of a mortgage payment and electric bill) and discuss why it is a linear relationship. - Have students explain real life situations in which using an equation would be helpful.

-• Identify situations where an inequality could be applied, and discuss why.
+• Identify situations where an inequality could be applied and discuss why.

-Concepts within Unit # 9 Success Criteria for this concept Link to TEKS Concept #1: Purchasing Power TEKS: 7.13A, 7.13F, 8.12E Understand and define sales tax and income tax.
-Calculate sales tax for a purchase.
+Concepts within Unit # 9 Success Criteria for this concept Link to TEKS Concept #1: Purchasing Power a Hudaystand and define sales toy and income toy TEKS: 7.13A, 7.13F, 8.12E Understand and define sales tax and income tax.
+Coloridate sales tax for a graph as a 1EK3.
+7.13A, 7.13F, 8.12L Calculate sales tax for a purchase.
 Calculate income tax based on given wages.
 Explain how different monetary incentives work and can be used.
 Calculate final prices when using monetary incentives with or without sales tax.
-Determine which monetary incentives provide you the best deal.
+Determine which monetary incentives provide the best deal.
 Create a chart of the characteristics of various methods of payment.
 Investigate and discuss the advantages and disadvantages of using various methods of payment.
 Participate in a discussion on how consumers pay for needs/wants.
 Solve real world problems on methods of payment.
 Concept #2: Financial Responsibility TEKS: 7.13C, 7.13D, 8.12F Identify the components of a family budget and different expenses that are included in each.
 Calculate percentages of a budget that each category comprises of the total budget.
 Define and differentiate between fixed and variable expenses.
 Define and differentiate between assets and liabilities.
 Use knowledge of assets and liabilities to create a net worth statement.
-Determine how to improve different people net worth when given scenarios.
+Determine how to improve different peoples net worth when given scenarios.
 Use a family budget estimator to determine minimum hourly wage or salary needed to meet a family's needs.
 Compare minimum wages needed for family budgets when living in different cities and states.
 Identify and analyze characteristics of financially responsible and irresponsible decisions.
 Identify and analyze real world financial scenarios.
 Concept #3: Interest, Borrowing and Saving Calculate simple interest earned on different principal amounts over different time-periods.

-TEKS: 7.13, 8.12EA, 8.12B, 8.12C, 8.12D, 8.12G
+TEKS: 7.13, 8.12EA, 8.12B, 8.12C, 8.12D, 8.12G Calculate compound interest earned on different principal amounts over different time-periods.